lastweek/fpga_readings/README.md

 and made public in the hope that it could help researchers to start their journey along with FPGA, with less pain and whiskey.

+Resources collected, or the way contents are organized, are not in their perfect shape.
 This repository is still raw and under active development.
-Better organization is required.
 Any form of contribution is welcomed.

 ## Get Started